MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-batch-ingestion.md

 ## Before you begin

-- Use one of the following methods to create the *stormevents* table and, as only a small amount of data is being ingested, set its ingestion batching policy timeout to 10 seconds:
+- Use one of the following methods to create the *MyStormEvents* table and, as only a small amount of data is being ingested, set its ingestion batching policy timeout to 10 seconds:

     ### [Run an app](#tab/app)